 Where do you want to be?

-Once you have identified the issue or issues that needs addressing – let’s call it your Current State – you can start to formulate where you need to be: your Future State.
+Once you have identified the issue or issues that need addressing – let’s call it your Current State –you can start to formulate where you need to be: your Future State.
 These are your objectives which will underpin all your activity.
 What does PR need to achieve for your business in order to be a success – by Bridging the Gaps between the Current State to achieve your Future State.

 Your PR end game objectives could include:

-- To drive quality enquiries directly to my website.
+To drive quality inquiries directly to my website.

 Who do you need to be talking to?